idalithb/CopyEdits.-Indexing/indexing-101/linux-and-ethereum-clients/lab-1.md

+# Lab 1
-# Lab 1: Sync a blockchain node
+Sync a Gnosis blockchain node
 ## Configure the server
 ## Configure the blockchain client